News update 09/17/2025

 • Contaminants management

-• Program director and moderator Dr. Daniel Kadow lead through the event
+• Moderator and Organizer Dr. Daniel Kadow led through program and discussions

 Representatives of leading universities and companies